 We provide care in the home not a hospital facility.
 This allows families to be together when they need it most, sharing the final days in peace, comfort and dignity.

 Every patient and every family has different needs.
-Our skilled and compassionate team listens to your needs and can help navigate not only the health care but also the spiritual and emotional needs.
+Our skilled and compassionate team listens to your needs and can help navigate not only health care but also spiritual and emotional needs.

 Patient and Family Support

 Volunteers also play a crucial role, providing companionship and performing tasks that can sometimes seem overwhelming to those already busy with daily activities.
-Our volunteers will run errands, write letter and read to patients and also offer support at the time of death and during bereavement.
+Our volunteers will run errands, write letters and read to patients, and also offer support at the time of death and during bereavement.

 The Floyd Care Team